 NTK specializes in academic tuition for students following international and local curricula, standardized test preparation, and educational planning and consultation services.
 Over the years, we have helped countless students prepare for entrance to schools and universities.
 Our track record of student acceptances by the world’s top academic institutions is undeniable.

 We offer an unparalleled range of courses covering all major subjects and curricula.
 We have a wealth of experience in preparing students for internationally-recognized examinations including the SAT® , IB Diploma, AP®, SSAT , TOEFL, I/GCSE, GCE A-Levels, Common Entrance Test, IELTS, GMAT, SAT and different kinds of US test preparation.

-We also offer English courses for the HKDSE, general English writing and public speaking, as well as modern languages including French, Mandarin, and Spanish.
+We also offer English tutoring courses for the HKDSE, general English reading & writing and public speaking, as well as modern languages including French, Mandarin, and Spanish.

 In addition, NTK provides a wide range of educational consultation services.
-Our highly experienced educational consultants have proven experience in worldwide school/university recommendation, application and registration, as well as general educational consultation.
+Our highly experienced consultants have proven experience in worldwide school/university recommendation, application and registration, as well as general educational advices.